Vandana Chand - Bachelor of Arts (Global)

 When I finished VCE I received an ATAR score which got me into the Berwick campus, and at the time I wanted to do Tourism and Management.
 So, I got into Monash Berwick in 2011, but I forwent that and enrolled in another university and started another Tourism degree.
 I did that for a year and I decided "hang on a minute; this is not right for me".

 I then decided to apply to Monash Caulfield and in 2012 and was accepted into the Bachelor of Business; I was elated!
 That was one of my happiest moments.
 I came to Monash also because I wanted to be reunited with my friends, the people with whom I went to high school.

-There have been some difficulties with some subjects, like economics because it is highly conceptual, and law was difficult because it requires a different way of thinking and a different way of articulating the responses to a question.
+There were some difficulties with some subjects, like economics because it is highly conceptual, and law was difficult because it requires a different way of thinking and a different way of articulating the responses to a question.

-I have been registered with the Disability Services for one year now.
-I am in my second year of study, so basically, I am nearly half way.
-I've been diagnosed with Asperger's Syndrome, my condition means that I am a person with anxiety and I struggle...
-I tend to focus on one part of a question and I struggle to move on to the next section of the question.
-So what Disability Services has done, they were very equitable, thankfully.
-I have extra time in my exams, so that caters to my needs.
+I was diagnosed with Asperger's Syndrome.
+My condition means that I am a person with anxiety and I struggle...
+I tended to focus on one part of a question and I struggled to move on to the next section of the question.
+So what Disability Services did, they were very equitable, thankfully.
+I was provided with extra time in my exams, so that catered to my needs.

 My statistics lecturer was very equitable; he was willing to spend extra time with me.
 And with his help, I got 93 in the subject.

 I made new friends at Monash.
 I joined the Christian Union.
 I met this girl in Chinese class, and she invited me to join, that was a gateway to making a lot of friends and you get to see so many people from different facets of life.
 I also play the violin, and I play a lot of classical music, mainly Romantic music, Debussy, Tchaikovsky and virtuosic violin showpieces.